What is an EMG Test?

 In most cases, there should be no need to stop your medication for this test.
 However, you should check with your referring physician prior to your test date.

-Your test may take from 45 minutes to 2 hours (rarely) to complete, depending on the question asked by your referring doctor.
+Your test may take from 45 minutes to two hours (rarely) to complete, depending on the question asked by your referring doctor.

 We do our best to see all our patients on time.
 Occasionally there are delays, but usually you will not wait any longer than about 15 minutes from your scheduled time.